 Learn more about the Wills Drafting Clinic.

-Elon Law is partnering with Legal Aid of North Carolina and others in the legal profession to host its first ever expunction clinic for residents in the Guilford County community who qualify for services.
+Elon Law partnered with Legal Aid of North Carolina and others in the legal profession in October 2023 to host its first ever expunction clinic for residents in the Guilford County community who qualify for services.
 Expunction is the legal process for removing a criminal conviction or dismissed charge from a person’s record.
 It is, in essence, a fresh start.
-The first clinic is scheduled for Saturday, October 14, 2023.
-Learn more about the clinic here and complete a registration form to see if you would qualify for assistance.
+Read our story for more information about the program.